 Examples of general damages are:

-The purpose of general damages is also to compensation you for the wider impact of the injuries or condition on your life.
+The purpose of general damages is also to compensate you for the wider impact of the injuries or condition on your life.
 It is important to know, however, that they will not necessarily cover every aspect of your injuries or condition caused by the accident.
 Under the legal rule of ‘remoteness’, the defendant will not be held legally responsible for damage which was not reasonably foreseeable.

 For instance, if you suffer a broken leg as a result of falling off an unstable scaffold at work, you will be entitled to be compensated (probably by your employer) for your broken leg.
 You can claim compensation for things such as the pain and suffering caused by your leg injury, and any longer term pain directly linked to the fact of your broken leg.